-7. Other Standards and ISEAL
+7. Other standards and ISEAL

-In developing this standard, we have referred to other respected fisheries standards operated by the Marine Stewardship Council, and the Aquaculture Stewardship Council and adopted good practice from them.
+In developing this standard, we have referred to other respected fisheries standards operated by the Marine Stewardship Council (MSC), and the Aquaculture Stewardship Council (ASC) and adopted good practice from them.
 Where appropriate we aim to be compatible with existing standards rather than develop new ones, to reduce the burden on those seeking certification.
-For example, if an eel farm is already certified under ASC, that assessment should be able to be considered under the SEG standard assessment.
+For example, if a business meets the MSC's Chain of Custody criteria, this will meet many of the SEG standard Traceability requirements.